On this page

 6. Fix and re-run

-With a medium-sized codebase, this takes 10-20 minutes per bug.
+With a medium-sized codebase, this takes 10 to 20 minutes per bug.
 DebugAI does the same traversal in under 10 seconds.

-Install DebugAI and run it on your next Python TypeError.
+Install DebugAI from the VS Code marketplace.
 The first session takes about 30 seconds to index your project.
 Every debug after that is instant.
+Free tier includes 5 sessions per day.

 Debug faster starting today.